 For serious non-compliance of the SAR, FSAP may refer entities to HHS OIG or APHIS Investigative and Enforcement Services (IES) for further investigation and possible civil monetary penalties.
-In 2022, no entities were referred to the HHS OIG or APHIS IES.
+In 2023, one entity was referred to the HHS OIG for failure to comply with the Responsible Official oversight, security, training, and records sections of the select agent and toxin regulations.
 Since 2015, a range of zero to seven entities have been referred to either HHS OIG or APHIS IES each year.